Growli

 When is the best time to plant garlic in Texas?

-In Texas (mostly USDA zone 8b), plant garlic cloves outdoors around early October — late October — roughly 35 days before the first fall frost (mid-November (most of state)).
-Cloves root through autumn, overwinter, then bulb up by mid-June next year.
+In Texas (mostly USDA zone 8b), plant garlic cloves outdoors around early November — late November — about two weeks after the first fall frost (mid-November (most of state)), once the soil has cooled but well before the ground freezes.
+Cloves root through autumn, overwinter, then bulb up by mid-July next year.
 Garlic is fall-planted — cloves need winter chilling, so they go in the ground in autumn, root before the freeze, and bulb up the following summer.

 What USDA zone is Texas?